ember-learn/ember-blog/source/2020-12-18-the-ember-times-issue-170.md

 There's an awesome new [blog post](https://dev.to/rajasegar/building-glimmer-apps-with-snowpack-igc) from [Rajasegar Chandran @rajasegar](https://github.com/rajasegar) about how to build your Glimmer app with Snowpack 🔥️⛄!

 The Glimmer VM runs the components we know and 💜 in Ember, and it is designed to run them super fast 🔥.
 Snowpack ⛄️ is a new, lightning-fast frontend build tool designed for the modern web.
-Snowpack leverages JavaScript's native module system [(ESM)](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/import).
+Snowpack leverages [JavaScript's native module system](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/import).

 The post explains how to create a Snowpack app, add dependencies such as Glimmer, and how to configure Snowpack.